 We should, rather, train our ear first and develop good pronunciation.
 It’s about learning to listen,without letting the orthography of your native language get in the way.
 “If you can’t hear, you can’t understand”.
 “If you can’t understand, you can’t speak”.
 First, learn the elemental sounds, then combine them in syllables, then combine these into the melody of the language.

-Idahosa Ness’s message was echoed by Fiel Sahir (another musician), who was once again quivering sonorously in the Spannungsfeld “Between three worlds”.
+Idahosa Ness’s message was echoed by Fiel Sahir (another musician), who was once again quivering sonorously in the Spannungsfeld “Between three worlds” [Update Sept 19: as his blog was called – GP].
 In his talk on Indonesian, a language which (regular readers will know), I started learning, last year.
 “Accent is important..”, he said “…if you can’t hear a sound you can’t reproduce it.”

 Daniel Krasa and Elisa Polese were another two of last year’s speakers I was glad to see on the programme again.
 This time they joined up to give us an outstandingly rich and entertaining intro to the richness of Neapolitan language and culture.